MicrosoftDocs/windows-powershell-docs/docset/windows/hgsclient/convertto-hgskeyprotector.md

 ```

 ## DESCRIPTION
-The **Convertto-HgsKeyProtector** cmdlet converts an existing key protector into a Host Guardian Service key protector object.
+The **ConvertTo-HgsKeyProtector** cmdlet converts an existing key protector into a Host Guardian Service key protector object.
 Specify the existing key protector as a byte array.
 You might use this cmdlet to import a key protector from a virtual machine configuration file.